 - Avoid trouble.
 Try not to break any laws.
 Make sure you are thorough with the UAV laws and regulations within your country.

-Before you head out, check the weather!
+Before you head out to learn how to fly RC planes, check the weather!
 This is especially true for beginners.
 If it is too windy where you plan to fly, pick another spot or day.
 If it is winter right now, pick another season.
 Winter is arguably the worst time for a beginner to get into the hobby, unless you have an expert friend to observe you and bail you out if things go south.

 If you cannot wait for winter to be over, use a flight simulator instead of actually heading out.
 Trust me, the chances of you crashing down are already high.
 The unpredictability of winter will only make it worse.
 Save yourself from the loss of money and the frustration.